Meritus99/better-half-of-humanity/README.md

 - Open the terminal to create a new directory:
   - mkdir femme-fatale-gallery
-- Change to the newly created directory:
+- Navigate into the newly project directory:
   - cd femme-fatale-gallery
 - Clone the repository:
   - git clone https://github.com/meritus99/femme-fatale-gallery.git
-- Navigate into the project directory:
-  - cd femme-fatale-gallery
 - Create a .env file in the project directory with the following variables:
   - SECRET_KEY=<your_secret_key>
   - ALLOWED_HOSTS=127.0.0.1